Fight like a Woman: Domestic Violence and Female Judges in Brazil: Measuring the Gender Conviction-Rate Gap

 Column (2) includes judges' years of experience at the case's assignment date.
 This variable is particularly important because female judges are less experienced than their male peers.
 In particular, female judges have, on average, 16.03 years of experience while male judges have 16.48 years of experience.

 When we control for judges' years of experience in Column (2) of Table \ref{table: dv_difference}, we find a gender conviction rate of 7.61 p.p., which is statistically significant at the 5\% level.
-This increase in comparison with the estimate in Column (1) is unsurprising because judges' experience is positively correlated with conviction and female judges are less experienced than their male peers.\footnote{The estimated coefficient of years of experience in Column (2) is 0.01, indicating a positive correlation with conviction.} Importantly, the estimated gender conviction rate in Column (2) is large (21.74\%) relatively to the male judges' average conviction rate.
+This increase in comparison with the estimate in Column (1) is unsurprising because judges' experience is positively correlated with conviction and female judges are less experienced than their male peers.\footnote{The estimated coefficient of years of experience in Column (2) is 0.01, indicating a positive correlation with conviction. { The combination of this positive coefficient with the negative difference in experience between female and male judges explains the increase in the coefficient from Column (1) to Column (2).}} Importantly, the estimated gender conviction rate in Column (2) is large (21.74\%) relatively to the male judges' average conviction rate.

 Columns (3) and (4) include judges' career stage and years in their current position as covariates in Equation \eqref{EqDV}.
 These additional controls are important because female judges stay longer in their current position and are less likely to occupy senior positions.\footnote{Female judges (i) are 18.8 p.p. less likely to be a final stage judge than their male peers and (ii) stay 1.46 years longer in their current career stage.} When we control for judges' career stage in Column (3), the estimated gender conviction rate increases to 9.16 p.p. and becomes statistically significant at 1\%.
 When we control for judges' years in their current position in Column (4), the estimated gender conviction rate increases to 9.94 p.p. and is statistically significant at the 1\% level.
 Moreover, the last estimate is relatively large (28.4\%) compared to the male judges' average conviction rate.